TexasTorque/TexasTorque2022Vision/readme.md

 }
 ```

-I am assuming `./make.exe` is a portable GNU Make
+`./make.exe` is a portable GNU Make binary for Windows,
-binary for Windows, but I have yet to test it.
+but the Makefile is not updated to support Windows `find`.

 This project uses Clang-Format for, you guessed it,
 code formatting.
 Clang-Format has a VSCode plugin